 First, only use top x volume pairs.
 Usually, the safe number of x is around 40 to 50.
 Using only top 40/50 will at least ensure you that you are getting coins that are actively traded at the time the pairlist being refreshed.
 Note that the pairlist might include currently pump-and-dumped coin, but that will be for another post on how to avoid them.

 Second method, if you want to use static list (but this method can be used in addition with volume pairlist as well), use in-strat volume check.
-The check I like to use is to make sure the pairs has no 0 volume candles in the past 72 candles.
+The check I like to use is to make sure the pairs has no zero volume candles in the whole startup count candles.